oracle-livelabs/goldengate/ogg-core/intro/intro.md

 You’ll learn to perform the following tasks using this lab:

-•	Configure and test database connections from Oracle GoldenGate using a credential store
+•	Add supplemental logging at the source database
-•	Enable trandata
+•	Add checkpoint table to the target database
-•	Add heartbeat and checkpoint tables
+•	Add heartbeat table to source and target databases
 •	Create Extract and Replicat processes
 •	Test data replication between databases